Things To Do In Wroclaw, Poland [Guide By Locals]

 St. Mary Magdalene Church with Bridge of Penitents

-Among the best things to do in Wrocław is visiting St. Mary Magdalene Church (Kościół Św.
+Among the must-have things to do in Wrocław is visiting St. Mary Magdalene Church (Kościół Św.
 Magdaleny).
 It was built in the 13th century (1226-1232), which makes it one of the oldest churches in Wrocław.
 Like many other buildings in the market square, it was heavily damaged during WWII – about 70% of it was destroyed.
 The reconstruction started in 1946 and ended in 1953.

-The church is definitely most popular for its spectacular Wrocław views from the Bridge of Penitents (pl.
-Mostek Pokutnic).
-It’s a footbridge at an altitude of 45m that connects two towers of Mary Magdalene church.
 Keep in mind that there is no elevator to the top, and you’ll have to climb all 247 stairs.
 But the views are definitely worth it!
+We can also recommend visiting during golden hour.

 Bridge of Penitents visible from Wrocław Market square